jbatson5/SCALE-test/docs/MAVRIC.rst

 coarse mesh may miss significant details (especially curves) in the geometry and produce a less-than-optimal importance map.

-In order to get more accurate solutions from a coarse-mesh discrete-ordinates calculation, Denovo can represent the material in each voxel of the mesh as a volume-weighted mixture of the real materials, called macromaterials, in the problem.
-When constructing the Denovo input, the Denovo EigenValue Calculation (DEVC, see section SECTIONREFERENCE) sequence can estimate the volume fraction occupied by each real material in each voxel by a sampling method.
+To get more accurate solutions from a coarse-mesh discrete-ordinates calculation, Denovo can represent the material in each voxel of the mesh as a volume-weighted mixture of the real materials, called *macromaterials*, in the problem.
+When constructing the Denovo input, the Denovo EigenValue Calculation (DEVC, see section SECTIONREFERENCE) sequence can estimate the volume fraction occupied by using each real material in each voxel by a sampling method.
 The user can specify parameters for how to sample the geometry.
 Note that finer sampling makes more accurate estimates of the material fraction but requires more setup time to create the Denovo input.
-Users should understand how the macromaterials are sampled and consider that when constructing a mesh grid.
+Users should understand how the macromaterials are sampled and should consider this when constructing a mesh grid.
 This is especially important for geometries that contain arrays.
 Careful consideration should be given when overlaying a mesh on a geometry that contains arrays of arrays.

-Because the list of macromaterials could become large, the user can also specify a tolerance for how close two different macromaterials can be to be considered the same, thereby reducing the total number of macromaterials.
-The macromaterial tolerance, “``mmTolerance=``”, is used for creating a different macromaterial from the ones already created by looking at the infinity norm between two macromaterials.
+Because the list of macromaterials could become large, the user can also specify a tolerance for how close two different macromaterials can be in order to be considered the same, thereby reducing the total number of macromaterials.
+The macromaterial tolerance, “``mmTolerance=``”, is used for creating a different macromaterial from the those already created by looking at the infinity norm between two macromaterials.
 The number of macromaterials does not appreciably impact Denovo run time or memory requirements.